haampie/shpack/Stack_C.md

 * Serves as an intermediate language for a C-compiler.
 * Could be easily compared with the original C program.
 * Can be easily compiled to M1 assembly in a single pass.
-* Has not type checking.
+* Has no type checking.
-* All values are considered to be 32-bit integers.
+* All values are considered to be 32-bit (or 64-bit) integers.
   No support for floating numbers
 * Used C keywords to avoid introducing 'forbidden' identifiers in the C programs that are compiled by the C-compiler.
 * Identifiers follow C-syntax rules.